Call for Scores : Works for Piano

 ACNMP has compiled a wide-ranging and varied syllabus of over 2,200 Canadian works for a variety of solo instruments (from piano to double bass to soprano saxophone) and ensembles (from brass quintet and string quartet to full-sized choirs and wind bands) spanning over 100 years.
 These works are scrutinized pedagogically by ACNMP’s repertoire reviewers and divided into different levels for students to study, present and perform in a master class format for expert adjudicators.

-Call-for-Scores: Voice
+Call-for-Scores: Piano

 Submissions to the Contemporary Showcase syllabus should ideally: